Polish broadcast regulator approves licence for U.S.-owned broadcaster | Law-Order

 TVN, the parent company of TVN24, is owned by U.S.-based Discovery Inc via a firm registered in the European Union to adhere to the requirements of the ban on non-European firms owning more than 49% of Polish media.
 If TVN24 had not received the extension, it was expected to continue operating under a Dutch licence.

 Although the regulator extended the licence, it said in a separate resolution that it would ask the government for clearer legislation on the ownership question, as well as legal clarification from the Constitutional Tribunal.
-"The licence has been extended to make sure that TVN24 doesn't pass into Dutch hands, which means it remains under Polish jurisdiction," Teresa Bochwic, the deputy head of Poland's broadcast regulator, said in a tweet.
+"The news that TVN24 finally has been granted a license to operate in Poland is bittersweet.
+It proves that there was never any legitimate reason to deny or delay the license, which we applied for 19 months ago," TVN said in an emailed statement.

-Discovery and TVN did not immediately respond to Reuters requests for comment.
+"However, the fact that the Polish media regulator, KRRIT, is using the resolution to challenge current media ownership rules is concerning and undermines the democratic legislative process itself," it added.
+Discovery did not immediately respond to Reuters requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)